14 Pursue peace with all people, and holiness, without which no one will see the Lord:

 and holiness [Progressive sanctification],

 The second command is to pursue “holiness.”
 As the believer pursues peace, he pursues sanctification.
 He has not reached final practical holiness but is in a process to do so.
-They are to pursue sanctification because they are positionally sanctified.
+We are to pursue sanctification because we are positionally sanctified.
 Our standing is one thing, but the state of our Christian living is another.
 Progressive sanctification does not change our standing with God; that is a permanent relationship.

 The Christian should be holy because God is absolutely holy (He 12:10).
 The idea of holiness is God’s standards and values.
 Christians are to raise themselves to God’s standard of holiness.
 Holiness is vital for relationships with people.
 It is difficult to relate to people properly if our souls are out of sync with God.

 There is no suggestion here of salvation by works.
 “Holiness,” or sanctification, requires diligence on the part of the Christian.
 It is necessary to “pursue” holiness.
 Pursuing requires focus and effort.
 It takes effort to live with people in peace and to live in fellowship with God daily.
 Peace is our horizontal relationship with fellow Christians, whereas sanctification is our disposition toward God.

 without which [holiness] no one will [progressive] see the Lord:

 No one can fellowship with the Lord apart from holiness.
 God cannot tolerate inconsistency.
 Seeing the Lord here means fellowship with Him.
 It is the beatific vision of God.
 The idea is that it is not possible to have close fellowship with God without holiness.

 It is important to note that the future tense of “will see” pertains to the progress of maturity.
 Those who do not advance in their walk cannot come to know God in His fullness.
 A believer who does not deal with his sin or introduce corrective measures into his life will not fellowship with God.
 On the other hand, God will introduce disciplinary dissonance into his life to get his attention.